riseupalex/CitComAI-Hub.github.io/docs/getting_started/data_spaces.md

 Data spaces support **interoperability**, ensuring that data from different sources can be combined and used while **complying with regulations** such as the GDPR and other EU directives.
 They provide the necessary infrastructure for managing data in a way that supports ethical considerations, cybersecurity, and the broader goals of creating a more digital and sustainable urban environment.

-In Citcom.ai, data spaces are pivotal in accelerating innovation by facilitating collaboration among different stakeholders.
+In CitCom.ai, data spaces are pivotal in accelerating innovation by facilitating collaboration among different stakeholders.
 They offer a **secure** and compliant framework for data exchange, ensuring that the **AI solutions developed within the project are both reliable and aligned with European standards**.
 This emphasis on innovation and the potential for significant progress is sure to excite the audience.

 Basically, a data space must be formed, at least, by the following components: